PhaserEditor2D/PhaserEditor/docs/canvas.rst

 States, sprites and groups
 --------------------------

-In this section we are going to do a quick explanation of the difference and purpose of each type of Canvas: states, sprites and groups.
+In this section, we are going to do a quick explanation of the difference and purpose of each type of Canvas: states, sprites, and groups.

 The state scene
 ~~~~~~~~~~~~~~~

-A Phaser game is divided by states, for example the menu screen is coded in a state, a game level is coded in a state, the "game over" screen...
-What the user does is to write a special class that extends the ``Phaser.State`` type, and implement some special methods where the creation and logic of the game is coded.
+A Phaser game is divided by states, for example, the menu screen is coded in a state, a game level is coded in a state, the "game over" screen...
+What the user does is to write a special class that extends the ``Phaser.State`` type, and implement some special methods where the creation and logic of the game are coded.
 These methods are the ``preload``, ``create``, ``update`` and others.

 This is an example of a state scene and the code compiled by Canvas: